 In truth, Mr. Scruggs could sometimes be quite loquacious, but he rarely made an utterance that wasn’t considered.
 He said what he thought, but never before he thought.

-Asked about recording with Baez during a time period when Baez was viewed by many in Nashville as hyper-liberal and undesirable, Mr. Scruggs said, “Well, I didn’t look at it from a political view.
-And I thought Joan Baez had one of the best voices of anybody I’d ever heard sing.”
+Asked about recording with Baez during a time period when Baez was viewed by many in Nashville as hyper-liberal and undesirable, Mr. Scruggs said, ‘Well, I didn’t look at it from a political view.
+And I thought Joan Baez had one of the best voices of anybody I’d ever heard sing.’”

 I was fortunate to hear Earl often at virtually every stage of his musical career.
 In the 1960s, my father rose early to get to his job, and WSM radio was always on when I – also an early riser – came into the kitchen.
 Lester Flatt and Earl Scruggs had a long-running show, sponsored by Martha White Flour, on WSM.
-This clip from 1965 of Earl’s signature Foggy Mountain Breakdown is indicative of those shows from my childhood.

 As I began learning more about the roots of American music in the early 1970s, I remember watching a wonderful documentary on Earl Scruggs on the Nashville public television station.
 The film featured Earl and his sons playing with a variety of musicians, from old-time mountain men to Bob Dylan and The Byrds.
 This wonderful clip shows Earl and Doc Watson playing John Hardy at Doc’s home in North Carolina.